HeckelRobert/contract-manufacturing-assistant/adrs/ADR-004-matching-engine-and-catalog-index.md

 ### Proposal generation

-`ProposalService` uses the **primary match** only for manufacturing steps and quotation draft.
+`ProposalService` uses the **primary match** only for manufacturing steps and contract manufacturing draft.
 Second and third matches appear on Results and PDF export for context only (FR-012).

 ---